GemCap is named after the chemotherapy drugs used:

 You may have these symptoms while the drug is being given or several hours later.
 Your nurse will tell you if this is likely to happen.
 They may advise you to take paracetamol.
 Drinking plenty of fluids will also help.

-- your symptoms do not improve after 24 hours.
+If the symptoms are severe or do not improve after 24 hours, contact the hospital.

 Risk of infection